momom2/IN104_LORIN_Amaury_SEMLALI_Saad/README.md

 # IN104_LORIN_Amaury_SEMLALI_Saad
-Reinforcement learning to escape a maze.
+Reinforcement learning implemented to escape a maze.